 That’s why thousands of candidates choose structured coaching programs that break this massive project into manageable weekly steps rather than trying to figure it out alone.

-This isn’t something you knock out in a few weekends – this is a massive project we’re talking about here.
+This isn’t something you knock out in a few weekends.
+This is a massive project we’re talking about here.

 I’m about to save you from the most expensive game of trial and error you’ll ever play, so let me be direct.